Azathothas/Stars/README.md

 - [hakluke/hakstore](https://github.com/hakluke/hakstore)
 - [akosela/go-cs](https://github.com/akosela/go-cs) – Concurrent ssh client
 - [windvalley/gossh](https://github.com/windvalley/gossh) – 🚀🚀A high-performance and high-concurrency ssh tool written in Go.
 It is 10 times faster than Ansible.
 If you need much more performance and better ease of use, you will love it.
-- [hartwork/go-wait-for-it](https://github.com/hartwork/go-wait-for-it) – Wait for service(s) to be available before executing a command.
+- [hartwork/go-wait-for-it](https://github.com/hartwork/go-wait-for-it) – :beaver: Wait for service(s) to be available before executing a command.
 - [appleboy/drone-scp](https://github.com/appleboy/drone-scp) – Copy files and artifacts via SSH using a binary, docker or Drone CI.
 - [americanexpress/earlybird](https://github.com/americanexpress/earlybird) – EarlyBird is a sensitive data detection tool capable of scanning source code repositories for clear text password violations, PII, outdated cryptography methods, key files and more.
 - [d3mondev/crossjoin](https://github.com/d3mondev/crossjoin) – Generate a cross join, also known as a Cartesian product, from the lines of the specified files.
 This process is useful for creating fuzzing payloads.